ejolson2005/Doggleship/README.md

 https://www.raspberrypi.com/news/blue-pi-thinking-from-the-university-of-york/

-Before computing the Bayesian posterior after a salvo of Neptune cruise missiles, the first part of Fido's new birthday project will be to strategically place the ships in a statistically unbiased way and then develop a framework that allows the super pet to play against other computers.
+Before computing the Bayesian posterior after a salvo of cruise missiles, the first part of Fido's new birthday project will be to strategically place the ships in a statistically unbiased way and then develop a framework that allows the super pet to play against other computers.
 I'm personally looking forward to